This article was originally published in eLearning Industry on August 2, 2022.

 Once you have determined which skills an employee needs to acquire or cultivate, you need to associate workplace competencies with each of those skills and tie them together in a learning path.

-A tool such as an modern learning platform can help a lot at this step.
+A tool such as a modern learning platform can help a lot at this step.
 With it, you can define job titles and assign them to users, associate job titles with the competencies required for that job, and allow learners to have job titles as goals and then track and manage those goals.
 Designing a learning path becomes a matter of identifying the proper sequence of training interventions for each employee.

 Here are some other aspects of an ILP that supports personalized learning paths: